top of page

 Adjustment Shock: When Good Things Feel Strange

-Of all the things nobody tells you about life, perhaps the most confusing is this: you might not feel instantaneous happiness after a positive change.
-In fact, sometimes the moments you’ve waited for—celebrated, dreamed about, sacrificed for—arrive and instead of joy, you feel emptiness, unease, or even fear.
+Of all the things nobody tells you about life, perhaps the most confusing is this: you might not feel joy when a positive change arrives.
+In fact, sometimes the moments you have waited for, celebrated, dreamed about, sacrificed for, arrive and instead of happiness, you feel emptiness, unease, or even fear.

 This is the quiet paradox of adjustment shock.

-We’re taught to believe that certain milestones will fix everything: when I get that job, when I find that partner, when I reach that level of financial security—then I’ll finally be at peace and happy.
-Yet when the goal materializes, we often discover that it feels unfamiliar, sometimes uncomfortable, and definitely not fulfilling.
+We are taught to believe that certain milestones will fix everything: when I get that job, when I find that partner, when I reach that level of security, then I will finally be at peace.
+Yet when the goal materializes, we often discover that it feels unfamiliar, sometimes uncomfortable, and nothing like we imagined.
+Not because something is wrong with us.
+But because anything new in life, even the good, requires adjustment.
+A positive change is still a change, and the nervous system responds to the unfamiliar regardless of whether it comes wrapped in difficulty or in hope.

 This is why positive life events can sometimes trigger the opposite of what we expect.
 The belief that a milestone will erase stress or deliver permanent happiness is a quiet setup for disappointment.
-The event rarely does that.
+What actually arrives is not a resolution.
+It is a new set of conditions to live within.

-Adjustment shock often brings to the surface unconscious attachment patterns.
-When we finally hold what we deeply wanted, our instinct is to protect it by pulling away—by numbing ourselves or downplaying its value.
-It’s a way of shielding against the potential pain of loss.
+Adjustment shock often surfaces unconscious attachment patterns.
+When we finally hold what we deeply wanted, our instinct is to protect it by pulling away, by numbing ourselves or downplaying its value.
+It is a way of shielding against the potential pain of loss.
 Ironically, we resist most deeply the very things we longed for.

-Big achievements are not “get out of life easier” cards.
-They do not free us from discomfort or self-doubt.
-What they offer instead is an invitation: to grow into the new version of ourselves who can hold, sustain, and actually enjoy them.
+Big achievements do not free us from discomfort or self-doubt.
+What they offer instead is an invitation: to grow into the version of ourselves who can hold, sustain, and genuinely enjoy them.
+The arrival is just the beginning of that becoming.

-So if you find yourself unsettled after something good happens, know this: it doesn’t mean you’re ungrateful, lost, or incapable of happiness.
+So if you find yourself unsettled after something good happens, know this: it does not mean you are ungrateful, lost, or incapable of happiness.
 It means you are adjusting.
 You are learning how to let what you wanted most become a part of you, not just something you reached for.

-Fulfillment isn’t found in the moment of arrival.
-It’s in the slow process of letting yourself belong to the new chapter, until it feels not just won, but lived.
+Fulfillment is not found in the moment of arrival.
+It is in the slow process of letting yourself belong to the new chapter, until it feels not just won, but lived.

 bottom of page